 After lunch we then followed the “new” section 3A out of Olofström, passing Olofströms Fritidsklubb Canoe Center, where you can top up on water BTW, and then Halens Camping och Stugby, where you can use the toilets.
 The handicap toilets are usually never locked all over Sweden and so you can use them and re-supply with water.
 I usually store my little collapsible cup in the net compartment on my pack so I can use it to fill my water bottles.
 Skåneleden SL1 Section 3A is actually the Blekingeleden Trail.

 We camped at a shelter site not far from Boafall on lake Halen.
-There were quite a few people there, some had come and kayaks and canoes, some like us had hiked in, however there was one group that had arrived by car.
+There were quite a few people there, some had come in kayaks and canoes, some like us had hiked in, however there was one group that had arrived by car.
 They had not only occupied all the prime camp sites, with some beautiful lake views, using their three shelters plus hammocks for four people, but had also “reserved” the sitting area at the shelter.
 After some discussion and agreement they moved their eating utensils etc. and we moved into the shelters.
 I wasn’t completely satisfied as I was wanting to camp in my Duplex, however all the best sites were taken and this was our only choice.
 As it turned out, we slept comfortably and we had a nice evening.

 After we had moved in we bathed in the lake removing all the grime from the hot day’s hike.
 Refreshed, we prepared dinner and afterwards retired to bed.
 Today’s distance was 28.9 Km.